SajaFawagreh/PlantPopulation/advanced/README.md

 __NOTE__: Everytime you run build_sim.sh, the contents of `build/` and `bin/` will be replaced.

-## **How to Visualize the Simulation**
+## **How to Use QGIS to Generate the Input Configuration and run the Simulation**

-We adapted a custom QGIS plugin to support visualizing tree dynamics on real-world geographic maps.
+We adapted a custom QGIS plugin to extract real-world environmental data directly from maps.
+This data is used to automatically generate the simulation’s input configuration file, which is then used to run the model.
-Below are the three main steps to set it up and use it with our simulation:

 ### **Step 1: Install QGIS**